 9. Unplug restaurant phones before the ceremony and during speeches

 The last thing you want is to have your restaurant phone line ring in the middle of a toast.
 Remember to turn off your regular business phones and send everything to voicemail during the event.

-The key to delighting the couple is personalisation.
+The key to delighting the couple is personalization.
 The couple likely loves your food already; take it one step further to make the menu feel truly special to them.

-For example, you may design a signature cocktail in honour of the newlyweds or a specialised menu item or dessert that feels unique to them.
-Food and drink is what you’re great at – so use this to your advantage.
+For example, you may design a signature cocktail in honor of the newlyweds or a specialized menu item or dessert that feels unique to them.
+Food and drink is what you’re great at, so use this to your advantage.

 Get the right tools to open up new streams of revenue

-Micro-weddings aren’t going anywhere, which is great news for bars and restaurants who can offer a unique, intimate setting to say ‘I do’.
-Many couples are willing to cut their guest list rather than skimp on their food, drink and the atmosphere of the venue.
-Getting into the small wedding scene is one way to be future-thinking for your business, opening up your business to a new audience and a new channel for revenue.
+Micro-weddings aren’t going anywhere, which is great news for bars and restaurants who can offer a unique, intimate setting to say “I do.”
+Many couples are willing to cut their guest list rather than skimp on their food, drink, and the atmosphere of the venue.
+Getting into the small wedding scene is one way to be future-thinking for your business, opening it up your business to a new audience and a new channel for revenue.